nathanmarz/storm/docs/documentation/Trident-API-Overview.md

 }
 ```

-The benefits of CombinerAggregators are seen when you use the with the aggregate method instead of partitionAggregate.
+The benefits of CombinerAggregators are seen when you use them with the aggregate method instead of partitionAggregate.
 In that case, Trident automatically optimizes the computation by doing partial aggregations before transferring tuples over the network.

 A ReducerAggregator has the following interface: